testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/creating-locators-manually-strategies.md

 ---
-title: " Different strategies for formulating Elements"
+title: "Different strategies for formulating Elements"
-metadesc: " How to find and create locators for the Elements using single attributes, text, or Xpath and CSS Selectors"
+metadesc: "Learn how to find and create locators for the Elements using single attributes, text, or Xpath and CSS Selectors in Testsigma Application"
 noindex: false
 order: 6.26
 page_id: "Different Strategies for Formulating Elements"